pusher/pusher-http-java/README.md

 #### SSL

-HTTPS can be used as transport by calling `setSecure(true)`.
-Note that your credentials are not exposed on an insecure connection, however the contents of your messages are.
+HTTPS can be used as transport by calling `setEncrypted(true)`.
+Note that your credentials are not exposed on an unencrypted connection, however the contents of your messages are.
 Use this option if your messages themselves are sensitive.

 #### Advanced HTTP configuration